Scoiatael85/simpleResume/links/mapProject/README.md

 You may select as few as 0 and as many s 6 waypoints.
 The map reorients itself to a proper zoom and centering as needed.

 ### Where it stands:
 This is currently designed to meet the requirements to pass the Udacity test.
-However, I intend to expand on it to display written directions as well.
+However, I intend to expand on it to displaying polyline and written directions as well.
 In the future, this will most likely evolve into a greater project.

 ## Setup - Installation
 For the app to function correctly, you need to have a directory containing:
-1. mapProject.html
+1. index.html
 2. 'css' folder
   * style.css
   * style.min.css